-This teaching module has two goals: first, it will prompt you to reflect upon your role as the teacher in dealing with controversial issues in the classroom and with the challenges they raise.
+This resource has two goals: first, it will prompt you to reflect upon your role as the teacher in dealing with controversial issues in the classroom and with the challenges they raise.
 Second, it will explore concrete strategies for teaching these issues and making them positive pedagogical opportunities.

 Topics typically become controversial when students have competing values and interests; when they strongly disagree about statements, assertions, or actions; when the subject touches on some particular sensitivity (e.g. political or religious); or when they arouse an emotional reaction.
 These topics may relate to events in the past, to a current state of affairs, or to some future desired outcome.

 As the teacher, it is helpful to consider a variety of perspectives on teaching controversial subjects when reflecting on how you will approach such issues in the classroom.
 In higher education today, there are two prominent paradigms:

 - Liberation Pedagogy.The teacher should seek to develop a “critical consciousness” among students.
 She should allow the students to bring their own experiences and perspectives to the problems investigated in class, with the aim of having students come to a new understanding of their place in the world.
 In this view, the classroom should not be seen as a world separate from wider society, but as enmeshed and invested in the problems of the social and political world.
 (See, for example, Paulo Freire, The Pedagogy of the Oppressed for the pdf or check out the Wikipedia page)

 - Civic Humanism.
 Teaching should prepare students for the responsibilities of active citizenship.
 Teaching should be concerned, in part, with developing moral virtues, such as religious and cultural tolerance, a sense of social responsibility, etc. (e.g. Derek Bok, Our Underachieving Colleges)